 Small items like socks, underwear, tank tops are easily washed this way however hand washing larger items such as pants and jean type clothes are much harder and takes a long time to dry.
 This method also works best with clothes that are made with quick-dry fabrics and are able to dry overnight.
 Items hung in humid environments, especially in tropical countries will take longer to dry.
 We recommend packing clothing made of quick-dry fabrics such as polyester, nylon, and other synthetic fabrics that typically dry faster than natural fibres.

 Bring a Portable Clothesline

 A drying rack may be hard to find when you’re on vacation.
 Therefore, to dry your clothes conveniently, bring a portable clothesline with you.
 Some portable clothesline are lightweight and easily attach to any surface, making drying your clothes a breeze.
 Place your clothes on them and hang it somewhere with ventilation, like near the window or in a patio.

 Throw a Travel Size Laundry Detergent into Your Bag

-Instead of having to buy a laundry soap and leaving most of it behind, why not bring your own travel size laundry detergent?
+Instead of having to buy laundry soap and leaving most of it behind, why not bring your own travel-size laundry detergent?
 It’s economical, lightweight and is perfect for a large pile of laundry in a sink.

 Try our EUCA Premium Laundry Powder Concentrate Detergent in a travel size of 50g.
 Sold by 10 travel packs each box, it comes in three variants of Eucalyptus, Lemon Myrtle and Lavender.
 It’s exceptionally concentrated, 100% soluble, ecologically friendly, and contains no nasties so it’s safe even for those with sensitive skin and allergy sufferers.
 It is your perfect on-the-go, eco-friendly laundry solutions whenever you’re on vacations.